15 Types of Pigeons in Alabama

 The fancy pigeon is also known for its large ears, which can move independently from each other.

-These pigeons in Alabama will typically only fly short distances because their muscles are not as strong as those of different types of pigeons.
+These pigeons in Alabama will typically only fly short distances because their muscles are not as strong as those of different pigeons.

 They are easy to spot because they will always sit close to ground level, where there is food and shelter.